 Graduates from 20 Countries at Wittenborg's 2020 Winter Graduation Ceremony

-As Wittenborg University of Applied Sciences' latest graduates stepped off the stage and into the labour market on Friday, degrees conferred, they were given a final moral boost in terms of their employability.
+As WUAS' latest graduates stepped off the stage and into the labour market on Friday, degrees conferred, they were given a final moral boost in terms of their employability.

 "You are a special category that employers are interested in," the keynote speaker at Wittenborg's 2020 Winter Graduation Ceremony, Rijn Platteel, told graduates.
 Platteel is the regional chair of VNO-NCW, the largest employer organisation in the Netherlands.
 "You have international backgrounds and have already mastered intercultural relationships.
 These are skills I value more than your grade list."